D.J. Moore Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Moore is averaging 64.7 receiving yards per game in seven career matchups against the Falcons, 10.2 more than his receiving yards prop bet over/under for Sunday's game (54.5).
+- Moore's 64.7 receiving yards per game in his seven career matchups against the Falcons are 10.2 more than his over/under for Sunday's game.

-- In seven matchups versus the Falcons, Moore has had a TD catch twice, but never more than one in any single game.
+- In seven matchups versus the Falcons, Moore has had a touchdown catch twice, but never more than one in any single game.

-- The 259.2 yards per game the Falcons are conceding through the air makes them the NFL's 18th-ranked pass defense.
+- The 259.2 yards per game the Falcons are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- The Falcons have given up 25 passing TDs this season (2.1 per game), ranking them 30th among NFL defenses.
+- The Falcons have given up 25 touchdowns through the air (2.1 per game).
+They are 30th in the NFL in that category.

 Recent Performances

-- Against the Dolphins in Week 12, Moore was targeted 10 times and racked up 103 yards on four receptions.
+- In his Week 12 outing against the Dolphins, Moore was targeted 10 times, picking up 103 yards on four receptions (averaging 25.8 yards per catch).

-- Over his last three games, Moore has racked up 177 yards on 13 catches with one touchdown, averaging 59.0 yards per game on 24 targets.
+- Moore has contributed with 13 grabs for 177 yards and one touchdown during his last three games.
+He was targeted 24 times and averaged 59.0 receiving yards per game.

 Moore's Carolina Teammates